 Health Care Cost and Affordability

-Cost and affordability of health care are understandably at the forefront of consumer concerns as studies show rising health care spending across the nation.
-SHADAC’s work on these subjects ranges from studies of direct costs of care, such as care coordination costs, rates of individuals who forgo needed medical care or make changes to prescription drugs due to cost, and analyses of increasing premiums and deductibles in our annual employer-sponsored insurance report, to work on cost-related topics such as social determinants that affect health outcomes, including housing affordability studies, technical briefs that detail available cost and affordability measures in federal surveys and their applications, and costs associated with long-term supports and services for Medicaid enrollees.
+Health care cost and affordable health care are understandably at the forefront of consumer concerns as studies show rising health care spending across the nation.
+For over a decade, SHADAC has monitored and produced reports on health care cost and affordability trends through primary data collection and secondary data analysis.
+SHADAC’s work on these subjects ranges from studies involving primary data collection to assess costs of care, such as care coordination costs; to secondary data analyses of individuals who forgo needed medical care or make changes to prescription drugs due to cost; and of increasing premiums and deductibles in our annual employer-sponsored insurance report.
+SHADAC staff have also modeled the projected use and cost of Medicaid spending on long-term services and supports for Medicaid enrollees.

 Related SHADAC Work: